-9. Goodwill and Other Intangible Assets and Liabilities
+8. Goodwill and Other Intangible Assets and Liabilities

-During the year ended December 31, 2012 (Successor), the year ended December 31, 2011 (Successor), the period February 13 - December 31, 2010 (Successor) and the period January 1 - February 12, 2010 (Predecessor), no impairment losses related to goodwill were incurred.
-As of December 31, 2012 and 2011, there were no accumulated impairment losses related to goodwill.
-For both the years ended December 31, 2012 and 2011, there was no additional goodwill recognized; therefore, the carrying values were \$14,803 million.
+During the years ended December 31, 2013, 2012 and 2011, no impairment losses related to goodwill were incurred.
+As of December 31, 2013 and 2012, there were no accumulated impairment losses related to goodwill.
+For both the years ended December 31, 2013 and 2012, there was no additional goodwill recognized; therefore, the carrying values were \$14,803 million.

-Amortized intangible assets and liabilities were as follows (in millions):
+Intangible assets and liabilities were as follows (in millions):

-Successor As of December 31, 2012 As of Decem ber 31, 2011 Gross Carrying Amount Accumulated Amortization s Carrying mount Accumulated Amortization Amortized intangible assets \$ 2,013 \$ 899 \$ 2,013 \$ 593 Amortized intangible liabilities \$ 2,056 \$ 842 \$ 2,056 \$ 560
+As of December 31, 2013 As of December 31, 2012 Accumulated Amortization Gross Carrying Amount Accumulated Amortization Intangible assets \$ 2,016 \$ 1,205 \$ 2,013 \$ 899 Intangible liabilities \$ 2,056 \$ 1,095 \$ 2,056 \$ 842

-Amortized intangible assets primarily consisted of internally developed software and franchise and customer assets.
-Amortized intangible liabilities primarily consisted of customer and shortline contracts which were in an unfavorable position at the date of Merger.
+Intangible assets primarily consisted of internally developed software and franchise and customer assets.
+Intangible liabilities primarily consisted of customer and shortline contracts which were in an unfavorable position at the date of Merger.

-Amortized intangible assets and liabilities are amortized based on the estimated pattern in which the economic benefits are expected to be consumed or on a straight-line basis over their estimated economic lives.
+Amortizable intangible assets and liabilities are amortized based on the estimated pattern in which the economic benefits are expected to be consumed or on a straight-line basis over their estimated economic lives.